The Lancashire Hotpots: History

 Thresher and Wriggles met while working at Knowsley Safari Park and subsequently formed their first rock band together, Korova.
 Whilst working at St Helens College, Wriggles met Dickie Ticker who was producing electronic music and light-hearted remixes under the name 'Diffusion'.
 The three became interested in working together and, after Korova disbanded, Thresher and Wriggles joined forces with Ticker to create electronic dance music under the new name Emmet.

 They first dabbled with comedy music producing a remix of the Coldplay song "Clocks" for Radio One DJ Chris Moyles in the style of the German dance group Scooter.
 In a play on words they named the side project Moped.
 The track proved popular with listeners of the show and they went on to produce several more remixes as well as playing live in clubs around the country.
-On the request of Moyles, they produced a remix of songs by Norman Cook aka Fatboy Slim in order to perform them at an outside broadcast in a pub in Brighton.
+On the request of Moyles, they produced a remix of songs by Norman Cook Fatboy Slim in order to perform them at an outside broadcast in a pub in Brighton.
 Cook was a guest on the show and Moped performed the remix live on the show for him.
 Whilst being interviewed on the show he said he 'felt as though his whole life had flashed before him.'

 Ticker then had the idea of a folk band who write songs and tell stories about modern life: not about orchards and craft fairs but online dating and modern technology.
 Originally intended to be called the Bolton Weavers (after folk band the Houghton Weavers), the band was instead named the Lancashire Hotpots.
 They made their first recordings in Thresher's front room in Coventry, after an Emmet gig at a comic convention in Birmingham, where they had played to an empty room.